-This white fruitcake recipe is topped with a layer of marzipan and then covered in a brandy frosting.
+Learn how to make the best light fruitcake with this easy recipe.
+This white fruitcake is topped with a layer of marzipan and a delicious brandy frosting.
 It's our favourite Christmas cake to serve around the holidays and one of the best recipes we've tried.

 Growing up, my mom would make fruitcake from my grandmother's recipe every Christmas season.
 I think most years, we all pretty much rejected the fruitcake in favour of chocolate treats and Egyptian shortbread cookies.
 Regardless, my mom kept up the tradition of baking her mom's fruitcake every Christmas, along with plum pudding served on Christmas day.